bitfocus/companion-module-analogway-awj/companion/HELP.md

 	If selection syncronization is off you will see the selected preset of Companion, if selection syncronization is on you will see the selected preset of the device.
 	If you want to work with the same preset on Companion and WebRCS you have to turn on selection syncronizstion on both clients.

+- Preset Toggle

+	Available at: LivePremier, Alta 4K, Midra 4K
+	Shows if Preset Toggle is turned on or off at the device.

 - Layer Selection

 	Available at: LivePremier, Alta 4K, Midra 4K